geotrev/spider-ui/README.md

 ## Support

-It's recommended to use Spider UI web components in a modern browser stack.
+It's recommended to use Spider UI web elements in a modern browser stack.
 Out of the box, IE 11 is not supported, although there could be a polyfilled version in the future.

 `@spider-ui/tooltip` relies on these JavaScript features: